speedscale/docs/docs/guides/replay/lifecycle-and-troubleshooting.md

 Once the environment is prepared, the operator will run a generator job to start the test.
 If the generator annotation has been manually set to false (which is rare) then the operator will simply wait for a while before cleaning up the environment.
 The operator logs will tell you this is happening.

-One additional edge case occurs if there are no inbound transactions in the snapshot.
+One additional edge case occurs if there are no inbound traffic in the snapshot.
 This will prevent the generator from running and you will see this log message:

 ```
-{"L":"ERROR","T":"...","M":"no inbound transactions in this scenario, no test report will be generated", ... }
+{"L":"ERROR","T":"...","M":"no inbound traffic in this scenario, no test report will be generated", ... }
 ```

 #### 3b. (optional) Operator deploys generator